The Five Stans - Bishkek Departure

 Tonight is the group’s welcome dinner!
 You’ll head out to one of our favourite local restaurants and ‘break bread’ with your new trip mates.

-Accommodation: B Hotel (or similar), Bishkek, Kyrgyzstan
+Accommodation: Orient Hotel (or similar), Bishkek, Kyrgyzstan

 Included: Lunch, Dinner